 After decoding is performed, the upper layers at the receiving end also need to know whether or not each decoded Transfer Frame can be used as a valid data unit; i.e., an indication of the quality of the received frame is needed.
 This function is called Frame Validation.
 The Reed-Solomon and LDPC decoders can determine, with a very high probability, whether or not they can correctly decode a codeword.
 Therefore, the Reed-Solomon and LDPC codes are also used for Frame Validation.
 When the Reed-Solomon or LDPC codes are not used, the Frame Error Control Field defined in references [1] or [2] is used for Frame Validation.

+Transfer Frame Slicing

+Transfer frames may optionally be partitioned into Information Blocks of different size, both to eliminate constraints on the transfer frame length, and to reduce the amount of overhead when long transfer frames are used.

+As such, when a block code is used, this recommended standard specifies an optional method for slicing Transfer Frames into Information Blocks appropriate for the codeword message size.

+When slicing is not used, each codeword contains exactly one transfer frame.
+When slicing is used, Transfer Frames and codewords may have different lengths, but this necessitates a second level of synchronization.

 synchronization

-This Recommended Standard specifies an optional method for slicing Transfer Frames or bitstream data into Information Blocks appropriate for the codeword message size.
-When this is used, the standard specifies a method for synchronizing Transfer Frames using an Attached Sync Marker (ASM) (see section 3).
+When slicing is used, the standard specifies a method for synchronizing Transfer Frames using an Attached Sync Marker (ASM) (see section 3).
 In this case, the standard also specifies a second method for synchronizing codewords using a Code Synchronization Marker (CSM) (see section 9).

 When slicing is not used, each codeword contains exactly one Transfer Frame, and only one set of synchronization markers is needed.
-It is referred to interchangeably as the ASM or the CSM.
+It is referred to interchangeably as the ASM or the CSM (see Figure 2-2).

 The CSM may also be used for resolution of data ambiguity (sense of ‘1’ and ‘0’) if data ambiguity is not resolved by the modulation method used in the Physical Layer.